 - When the coding style is inappropriately refactored

-- When the project conflicts with compatibility with other software or hardware, encounters security hacks, slow performance, etc.
+- When the project conflicts with compatibility with other software or hardware, encounters security hacks, or has slow performance, etc.

 5 Points Indicating the Cause of Technical Debt